-MONITOR (94% - 97.9%) Satisfactory Attendance (Initial Concerns) Autumn 23-24 (72 pupil days) Attended between 68 and 70 days inclusive (absent for 2-4 days) Spring 23-24 (126 pupil days) Attended between 119 and 123 days inclusive (absent for 3-7 days) Summer 23-24 (190 pupil days) Attended between 179 and 186 days inclusive (absent for 4-11 days) The Attendance Officer rigorously uses attendance data to identify patterns of poor attendance and speaks with pupils and/or parents to resolve them.
+MONITOR (94% - 97.9%) Satisfactory Attendance (Initial Concerns) Autumn 23-24 (70 pupil days) Attended between 68 and 70 days inclusive (absent for 2-4 days) Spring 23-24 (135 pupil days) Attended between 119 and 123 days inclusive (absent for 3-8 days) Summer 23-24 (190 pupil days) Attended between 179 and 186 days inclusive (absent for 4-11 days)

+The Attendance Officer rigorously uses attendance data to identify patterns of poor attendance and speaks with pupils and/or parents to resolve them.
 A Risk of PA warning letter {Appendix 3} is sent to parents, informing them their child will be at risk of becoming PA if a specified number of days are further missed including at which point an Attendance Contract Meeting will be opened.
 This letter leads with individual data about the pupil's absences, including a lesson break down.
 Early intervention is considered as a preventative measure, especially if there is a pattern (same days missed, persistent lateness impacting attendance, mental health needs).
 Bronze (96%+) attendance leaves are awarded and displayed with child's name at the end of each term.

-LISTEN AND UNDERSTAND (92% - 93.9%) Poor Attendance (High risk of Persistent Absenteeism) Autumn 23-24 (72 pupil days) Attended 67 days (absent for 5 days) Spring 23-24 (126 pupil days) Attended between 116 and 118 days inclusive (absent for 8-10 days) Summer 23-24 (190 pupil days) Attended between 175 and 178 days inclusive (absent for 12-15 days)
+LISTEN AND UNDERSTAND (92% - 93.9%) Poor Attendance (High risk of Persistent Absenteeism) Autumn 23-24 (70 pupil days) Attended 65 days (absent for 5 days) Spring 23-24 (135 pupil days) Attended between 116 and 118 days inclusive (absent for 9-10 days) Summer 23-24 (190 pupil days) Attended between 175 and 178 days inclusive (absent for 12-15 days)

-The Attendance Officer and/or Pastoral Manager meets with parents to open an Attendance Contract {Appendix 4} establishing the barriers to attendance the family may be experiencing.
+Back-to-school meetings take place between the pupil and the Attendance Officer after all unauthorised absences.
+The Attendance Officer and Class Teacher meet with parents to open an Attendance Contract {Appendix 4} establishing the barriers to attendance the family may be experiencing.
 Staff will discuss with parents / carers the link between attendance and attainment and wider wellbeing, including social and emotional health as well as their legal responsibility.
 Days missed will be framed as number of lessons missed, to challenge the assumption that a day is not much.
 Formal guidelines such as NHS are shared to give confidence and clarity to parents around attending school with mild illnesses.
 School will inform parents their child will become PA if a specified number of days are further missed.
 The child's teacher will discuss strategies with the child before the parental meeting so the child's and teacher's views can be discussed.
 Personalised incentives are offered.
 Contracts are reviewed, in person, or over the phone, at least every two weeks where the parents' and class teacher's views are shared.
 Contracts are closed when attendance reaches National Expectation of 96% and an award is given to the child for their improvement.
 If there is non-compliance with the contract or no improvement is made, school will deem the contract no longer useful and an alternative course of action decided on (such as an Early Help).
+If a child falls into this category due to an unauthorised holiday which is not consistent of usual patterns of attendance, then the family will not be asked to open an Attendance Contract.
+However, a Fixed Penalty Notice will be served if more than 10 sessions are unauthorised in a 10 week period (sessions do not need to be consecutive)